tintin10q/csai_ml_final_summary/ML_final_summary.md

 Ensemble methods try to reduce bias and or variance of weak (single) models by combining several of them together to achieve better performance.
 The ways of doing this are called **Voting**, **Bagging**, **Boosting** and **Stacking**.

 ## Voting
 Voting is a method were you make multiple models vote on what the output should be.
 This makes the most sense for classifiers.
 You just train multiple models and each model votes on what they predict is the correct label.
 You pick the label with the most votes.
 This is called **hard voting**.
-Because the idea of voting is simple it works with any model also neural networks.
+Because the idea of voting is simple, it works with any model also neural networks.
 But we can do better than just counting votes.

 Some classifiers also know how "sure" they are of their conviction.
 For instance naive Bayes.
 You could give the votes of these models a higher weight.